Research Training Group ‘Critical Infrastructures’

 Interdisciplinary CI research

-The new Research Training Group at the TU Darmstadt, with ten professors from five different faculties, will contribute to the still fragmentary basic research on critical infrastructure.
+The Research Training Group at the TU Darmstadt, with eleven professors from five different faculties, will contribute to the still fragmentary basic research on critical infrastructure.
 The intention is to understand and explain infrastructure systems (and their disruption) in their spatial and temporal contexts.
 At the same time the participating scholars from the humanities, the social sciences and engineering will attempt to find answers as to how the prevention of functional disruptions and preparedness for functional crises can be organised.

 In the Research Training Group, doctoral candidates will work on their individual theses together with, and under the supervision of, several professors and other associated scientists.
 Their theses are related to one another through the principal theme of the group and through similar approaches.
 One particular feature of the Research Training Group is its close cooperation with partners from practice and its collaboration with four renowned research institutes in other European countries.